Nicolás Hernández (Colombian footballer)

-Nicolás Hernández Rodríguez (born 18 January 1998) is a Colombian footballer who plays as central defender for Brazilian club Internacional.
+Nicolás Hernández Rodríguez (born 18 January 1998) is a Colombian footballer who plays as central defender for América de Cali.

 Club career

 Hernández signed for Athletico Paranaense from Atlético Nacional on 23 August 2021.
 He won the 2021 Copa Sudamericana with the side, and was also a backup option in their 2022 Copa Libertadores runner-up campaign.

 On 23 February 2023, Hernández signed a contract with Internacional until December 2024.